 The Atlanta Botanical Gardens' Visitor Center at has a roof garden with locally appropriate plantings (above).
-This building (below left) generates renewable power on site; and the parking spaces (below right) are permeable.
+This building the appropriate plantings (above) and the properties of the prope(below left) generates renewable power on site; and the parking spaces (below right) are permeable.